What to do if you find a dead cat

 Veterinary surgeries are also happy to keep hold of the body even if no microchip is found so you don’t have to take it home with you again.

 By storing the body, they are able to identify and return the animal should the owner get in touch.
+Make sure to teach your children about the safety procedures around there being a dead cat on your property or about owning a cat in general.

 What to do if you hit a cat while driving